-Sparkling with its restored granite walls, St. Peter and St. Paul Catholic Church is a striking ecclesiastical and architectural Baroque landmark that many come to see.
+Sparkling with its restored granite walls, St. Peter and St. Paul Catholic Church is a striking Baroque ecclesiastical landmark that many come to see.
 Built in a completely different style from that generally adopted in Ireland, the church opened on June 29, 1937 (the feast day of the patron saints of St. Peter and St. Paul).
-Repair work on the impressive interior included re-decoration of the vaulted ceiling, walls, floors, and pews.
-Dominating the skyline for many miles around, the twin campanili symbolize the saints, while the squat copper dome adds to the overall grace of this much-loved building.
+Repair work on the impressive interior included redecoration of the vaulted ceiling, walls, floors, and pews.
+Dominating the skyline for many miles around, the twin campaniles symbolize the saints, while the squat copper dome adds to the overall grace of this much-loved building.
 Look out for the six fine stained-glass windows from the famed Harry Clarke Studios in Dublin.
 The tribute window to St. Patrick is a riot of glorious color.